-So who is Chartwells?
+So who are Chartwells?
 They’re a primary school catering company owned by the Compass Group.
-The former chair of the Compass group was Paul Walsh who is a Conservative party donor and backed David Cameron for Prime Minister in 2015.
-The current boss of the Compass Group is a man named Dominic Blakemore who in 2018 was paid a salary of £4.6 Million – that’s 260 times the average catering staff wage.
+The former chair of the Compass group was Paul Walsh, who is a Conservative party donor and backed David Cameron for Prime Minister in 2015.
+The current boss of the Compass Group is a man named Dominic Blakemore, who in 2018 was paid a salary of £4.6 Million—that’s 260 times the average catering staff wage.

 So where is the rest of the money?
-The Tories have an annoying and expensive habit of handing contracts to private companies owned and operated by their friends and donors, as seen through the billions of pounds of taxpayer money handed to Serco for a totally useless track and trace system.
-The taxes which we pay into the system in the hope it will be redistributed to support those in need has increasingly been directed to these corporations and individuals with the victims of this being those most in need such as children on the free school meals programme.
+The Tories have an annoying and expensive habit of handing contracts to private companies owned and operated by their friends and donors, as seen through the billions of pounds of taxpayer money handed to Serco for a totally useless track-and-trace system.
+The taxes which we pay into the system in the hope that they will be redistributed to support those in need has increasingly been directed to these corporations and individuals, with the victims of this being those most in need, such as children on the free school meals programme.

 In regards to the local situation in Worcestershire, a County Councillor made this statement regarding the local authorities proposals to combat child food poverty over the Christmas holidays:

 “Schools should provide meal options for all pupils who are in school, including vulnerable children and the children of critical workers.
 Meals should be available free of charge to all infant pupils and those pupils who meet the benefits-related free school meals eligibility criteria.